-Definition: What is meant by internal vibrator
+Definition: What is meant by an internal vibrator?

 Design and operating principle

 The internal vibrator consists of the vibrator head (tip) with an eccentric mass, a robust protective hose that transmits the mechanical force, and a power unit.
 The rotating imbalance generates frequency and amplitude that determine the so-called effective or compaction radius.
 Depending on the consistency of the fresh concrete and the reinforcement density, the effective areas of multiple insertion points overlap until air has fully escaped and the concrete closes up densely.
+Typical visual and acoustic indicators of completion include a steady surface sheen, cessation of rising air bubbles, and a change in sound when withdrawing the head.

 Typical components